yuanchaiyc/Ling471/assignments/Assignment-1.md

     <img width="1286" alt="Screen Shot 2021-03-22 at 12 22 26 PM" src="https://user-images.githubusercontent.com/10963114/112046453-4a277b00-8b09-11eb-85e9-acecf900369b.png">

 1. Now, install git on your machine.
 Click on the "Latest Source Release 2.31.0." button [here](https://git-scm.com/downloads)
+1. Ask some question about git or leave a comment about it in the Assignment 1 area on Canvas.
+It can be anything.

 ### Part 3: Python and Visual Studio Code.
 (NB: Complete what you can now.
 You should be able to do everything after April 8.)
 In this part of the assignment, you will start learning how to program in python and how to use an Integrated Development Environment.